Global perceptions of autism: Diagnosis

+In India the Indian Scale for Assessment of Autism (ISAA) has been deployed since 2009; based on CARS, it is available in several regional languages.

 Treatment

 In 2013, eight South Asian countries adopted a charter at the South Asian Autism Network's first meeting.
 The nations plan on working with each other's ministries, and SAAN is advocating long-term health care as well as intervention programs for people with autism.

 Experience

 In certain areas, diagnosis and treatment of autism may be difficult because of the lack of facilities or physicians capable of autism recognition.
 Some families must travel for hours or days to reach an area in which diagnostic facilities are available.
 Stigma is also a salient issue.
 Families of children with autism in Hong Kong and China may experience stigmatization from others, which can lead to self-stigmatization in cultures where people focus on their social identity rather than their individual identity.
 This suggests that parents in China and Hong Kong may experience more stress from raising a child with autism than parents in other areas.
 Support from friends, families, and professionals is critical to enhance the psychological well-being of parents experiencing stigma.
 Autism may be of particular significance in India because of its characteristic abnormalities in social relationships, which may cause particular concern due to the value of social relatedness and conformity to social norms in India.

 Questions about a potential cause of the Hikikomori phenomenon in Japan have been hypothesized.
 Because Hikikomori is similar to the social withdrawal exhibited by some people with autism spectrum disorders, some psychiatrists suggest that it may be related to autism spectrum disorders and other disorders that may affect social integration, but that their disorders are altered from their typical Western presentation because of Japanese sociocultural pressures.